 29:59

-• On Plastics - with Brenda Chaflin
+On Plastics - with Brenda Chalfin

 How can plastic offer us an important window into today's epochal conundrum?
-This episode, On Plastics, looks at a historically salient material, ever so complexly entangled in our bodies and everyday life, with our guest Brenda Chaflin, whose ethnographic work explores plastic along with other material flows in the contemporary social life of urban Ghana.
-Chaflin is a professor of anthropology at the University of Florida, where she has also held the position of director of the Centre for African Studies.
+This episode, On Plastics, looks at a historically salient material, ever so complexly entangled in our bodies and everyday life, with our guest Brenda Chalfin, whose ethnographic work explores plastic along with other material flows in the contemporary social life of urban Ghana.
+Chalfin is a professor of anthropology at the University of Florida, where she has also held the position of director of the Centre for African Studies.
 Her research primarily investigates issues related to state formation, urban environments, material infrastructures, and political economies across West Africa.
-She has paid particular attention to the public life and governance of material flows from plastics to human waste to water, offshore oil and indigenous commodities.Chaflin is the author of numerous articles and the author of Shea Butter Republic (2004), Neoliberal Frontiers.
+She has paid particular attention to the public life and governance of material flows from plastics to human waste to water, offshore oil and indigenous commodities.Chalfin is the author of numerous articles and the author of Shea Butter Republic (2004), Neoliberal Frontiers.
 An Ethnography of Sovereignty in West Africa (2010) and Waste Works.
 Vital Politics in Urban Ghana (2023).Host: George Paul Meiu, Professor of Anthropology and Chair of the Institute of Social Anthropology at the University of Basel.Production: Zainabu Jallo (Institute of Social Anthropology) incollaboration with the New Media Center at the University of Basel.

 --------